gsidhu/Pretty_Parser/README.md

 ## Features
 Listed newest first -
-* User can choose how many articles to view per page
+* User can choose how many articles to view per page.
-* User can decide whether articles should repeat or not
+* User can decide whether articles should repeat or not.
-* User can choose how old the articles should be (0 for today's, 1 for since yesterday, 2 for since day before...)
+* User can choose how old the articles should be.
+(0 for today's, 1 for since yesterday, 2 for since day before...)
-* PrettyParser can detect old XML files
+* PrettyParser can detect old XML files.
-* XML files are neatly stacked in a local folder
+* XML files are neatly stacked in a local folder.
 * WINDOWS APPLET BIIITTCCHHEEESSSS!

 ### Known Issues